microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 ## Installation

-You can try out the devcontainer CLI, either by installing its npm package or building the CLI repo from sources.
+You can try out the dev container CLI, either by installing its npm package or building the CLI repo from sources.

 To learn more about building the CLI from sources, go to the [CLI repo's README](https://github.com/devcontainers/cli#try-it-out).